 Although we used free proxies to show you the basic configurations, they're generally unreliable and unsuitable for real-world use cases.
 They are usually slow, have a short life span, and websites can easily detect and block your requests.

-You need premium proxies for consistent performance and to increase your chances of avoiding detection.
-The best ones, such as ZenRows residential proxies, will significantly increase your success rate and grant you access to heavily protected websites.
+The best ones, such as ZenRows' Residential Proxies, will significantly increase your success rate and grant you access to heavily protected websites.
 ZenRows automatically rotates residential proxies under the hood, making it easy for you to disguise your web activity and fly under the radar.

-To help you get started, here's a quick guide on how to use ZenRows residential proxies.
+To help you get started, here's a quick guide on how to use ZenRows' Residential Proxies.

 Sign up to access your dashboard.
 Select Residential Proxies in the left menu section and create a new proxy user.
 You'll be directed to the Proxy Generator page.